samin-batra/cs5344-big-data/readme.txt

-This file contains code for the CS5344 Big Data Applied Technology project.
+This repository contains code for the CS5344 Big Data Applied Technology project.